 NNF began the Kibale Fuel Wood Project in 2006 because 100% of people surveyed around the park said it was a struggle for them to find enough wood.
-The only alternative at the time was poaching wood from Kibale, which has had tremendous impact on the park and her inhabitants.
+For many, the only alternative seemed to be poaching wood from Kibale, which has had tremendous impact on the park and her inhabitants.
 Efficient stoves are one of the simplest ways to immediately stem deforestation.
+For similar reasons, NNF began a stove campaign in Northern Vietnam in 2014.

 The basic concept of the Rocket Stove is to build an insulated chimney that directs fire and hot air at the cooking vessel.
 NNF stoves are made from locally available materials like mud, bricks and dung, making them affordable to anyone and easily replicable on the local level.
 On average, families using efficient stoves burn 1/3 less wood than those with traditional three-stone fires.